VictoriaMetrics/VictoriaMetrics/docs/MetricsQL.md

 `histogram_share(le, buckets)` is a [transform function](#transform-functions), which calculates the share (in the range `[0...1]`) for `buckets` that fall below `le`.
 This function is useful for calculating SLI and SLO.
 This is inverse to [histogram_quantile](#histogram_quantile).

+The function accepts optional third arg - `boundsLabel`.
+In this case it returns `lower` and `upper` bounds for the estimated share with the given `boundsLabel` label.

 #### histogram_stddev

 `histogram_stddev(buckets)` is a [transform function](#transform-functions), which calculates standard deviation for the given `buckets`.